shorebirdtech/shorebird/packages/cutler/FORKING_FLUTTER.md

 `cutler print-versions` is able to print out all of the hashes in the forked repos for a given Shorebird hash (including any Shorebird channel or release tag).

+For example, when updating to the Flutter 3.7.10 release, we created the following branches:
+* flutter/flutter: `shorebird/3.7.10`
+* flutter/engine: `shorebird/3.7.10`
+* flutter/buildroot: `shorebird/3.7.10`
+* shorebird: no branch or tag, just a commit to the `main` branch which will eventually get pushed to `beta` and `stable` branches for Shorebird.

+It's rare that we will ever need to add commits to one of these branches, since changes to our fork are rare.
+We might also chose not to back-port changes to our fork to previous releases, but instead wait for the next Flutter release to include them.

 ## Keeping our fork up to date